umhau/umhau.github.io/about.md

 title: nixing around
 ---

-# Welcome | About
+## Welcome | About

-This blog attempts to be the sort of thing I used to always hope for when I was getting started with linux, and programming in general.
+This blog attempts to be the sort of resource I used to always hope for when I was getting started with linux.
 It's intended for people who are way out of their depth, but still want to forge ahead with their cool project.
-This is a place where I'm recording how I did things, step by step, with no assumptions of prior knowledge except how to paste into a linux command line.
+This is where I record how I did my projects, step by step, with no assumptions of prior knowledge except how to paste into a linux command line.

-Memories of complex procedures tend to be transient, so this also helps me remember how I did things.
+Memories of complex procedures tend to be transient, so this also helps me remember.
 I also find that tracking each step helps me stay focused.
 So, in essence, this is a programmer's research journal.

+## Notes

+**This site** was transferred from [Google Blogger](https://nixingaround.blogspot.com/2017/10/final-post-here.html), so most of the oldest pages have a slightly different style.
+This is a result of being composed in blogger, rather than in Markdown format like the more recent posts.
+[See here.](/2017/06/05/new-blog-location)

+**"\*nixing around"** is a play on "messing around" and "\*nix", which is used to refer to several related operating systems, primarily including UNIX and Linux.